Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 'Save' the settings.json file now that you have modified it.
 [Ctrl/Cmd]+[S].

-## Activating a New Color Setting

-Each separate color setting is ready to use after you define its color (Eg: #rrggbb, or #rrggbbaa), and then un-comment its line by removing the two forward-slash characters at the beginning of that setting's line.

-Save the settings.json file after you modify it.
-[Ctrl/Cmd]+[S].

-Some color settings take effect immediately, but some settings require that you first 'Reload' Visual Studio Code [Ctrl/Cmd]+[R] before the new setting takes effect.

 ## Defining a Color - Color Format

 As stated online at